inanime-app/inanime/README.md

 ---

-## 💖 Support the Project
+##  Support the Project

-Th3-Anime is a passion project developed by **Th3-C0der**.
+In Anime is a passion project developed by **In Anime**.
 If you enjoy the app and want to support its development or server costs, it is greatly appreciated.

 <div align="center">
   <a href="https://inanime.vercel.app/support" target="_blank">